Quick Answer

 Think of Canada's tax system like climbing a ladder.
 Each rung represents a different income bracket, and each bracket has its own tax rate.
 You don't pay the higher rate on your entire income—only on the portion that falls into that bracket.

 The federal government takes the first slice of your income pie.
-For 2025, the rates work like this:
+For 2026, the lowest rate was cut from 15% to 14%, and the rates work like this:

 Then Ontario takes its share, using a similar but different set of brackets: